 Step 2: Build a Development Plan

 It's not uncommon to provide salespeople with training to improve their results, however, this can only work under the right circumstances.
 Sales training only improves win rates when it meets three requirements.
 First, it must address something the whole sales team needs to work on.
-Training is not a replacement for individual coaching and development, but it can be helpful if every salesperson would benefit from improving the same skill.
+Training is not a replacement for individual coaching and development, but it can be helpful if every salesperson would benefit from improving the same skill, such as aligning with the sales close rate benchmark.
 Second, training must be delivered well, meaning it needs to be engaging and include role-play and other opportunities for salespeople to apply what they’re learning.
 Finally, training only works when sales managers hold their teams accountable for the behavioral changes that improve their results.

 While training is valuable, development is even more important.
-Because different salespeople need to improve in different areas at different times, individual development plans provide a customized path for improving and increasing each person’s closing rates in sales.
+Because different salespeople need to improve in different areas at different times, individual development plans provide a customized path for improving and increasing each person’s close rate vs win rate in sales.
 That plan is likely to include training, coaching, and a sales manager who observes their salespeople to better understand what behaviors they need to remove or adopt to generate more won deals.

 Step 3: Identify the Major Obstacle